judithpillado/java-beginner-tutorial/README.md

 This `main` method is a special method that defines the main entrypoint of your program.
 Every program has to have one of these methods no matter how big or small it is.

-Inside this method we print the string "Hello World!" to the terminal.
+Inside this method we print the string `Hello World!` to the terminal.
 More complex programs will do more complex things here of course.

 To run this program we first have to compile it in order to convert it into a format java can execute it.
 To do this open a terminal and navigate to the app folder of this repository and execute the following command `javac HelloWorld.java`.
 This produces a `HelloWorld.class` file which then can be executed by java with the command `java -cp .
 HelloWorld`.
 This command tells java to execute the `HelloWorld` program in the current folder.
 Now you should see the `Hello World!` in your terminal.